 Are Greyhounds Good Guard Dogs?

-If they notice an intruder, they are more likely to greet them and say hello than chase them off and alert you to the danger.
+If they notice an intruder, they are more likely to greet and say hello than chase them off and alert them to the danger.
 They don’t feel the need to defend their territory as much as most other breeds would.

-The fact that they’re quiet dogs is also incredibly unhelpful for this reason.
-You won’t know that there’s a problem until it’s already too late.
+The fact that they’re quiet dogs is also incredibly unhelpful.
+You won’t know there’s a problem until it’s too late.

 Do Greyhounds Get Along With Other Pets?

-While we’ve said that greyhounds get along perfectly with other pets in the household, it can take a bit of time to get there.
+While we’ve said that greyhounds get along perfectly with other pets in the household, it can take some time to get there.

 There could also be longer-term issues between a greyhound and a cat if their relationship isn’t appropriately managed.